Molecular orbital: Orbital degeneracy

 Molecular orbitals are said to be degenerate if they have the same energy.
 For example, in the homonuclear diatomic molecules of the first ten elements, the molecular orbitals derived from the px and the py atomic orbitals result in two degenerate bonding orbitals (of low energy) and two degenerate antibonding orbitals (of high energy).

 Ionic bonds

-When the energy difference between the atomic orbitals of two atoms is quite large, one atom's orbitals contribute almost entirely to the bonding orbitals, and the other atom's orbitals contribute almost entirely to the antibonding orbitals.
-Thus, the situation is effectively that one or more electrons have been transferred from one atom to the other.
-This is called an (mostly) ionic bond.
+In an ionic bond, oppositely charged ions are bonded by electrostatic attraction.
+It is possible to describe ionic bonds with molecular orbital theory by treating them as extremely polar bonds.
+Their bonding orbitals are very close in energy to the atomic orbitals of the anion.
+They are also very similar in character to the anion's atomic orbitals, which means the electrons are completely shifted to the anion.
+In computer diagrams, the orbitals are centered on the anion's core.

 Bond order

 The bond order, or number of bonds, of a molecule can be determined by combining the number of electrons in bonding and antibonding molecular orbitals.
 A pair of electrons in a bonding orbital creates a bond, whereas a pair of electrons in an antibonding orbital negates a bond.
 For example, N2, with eight electrons in bonding orbitals and two electrons in antibonding orbitals, has a bond order of three, which constitutes a triple bond.

 Bond strength is proportional to bond order—a greater amount of bonding produces a more stable bond—and bond length is inversely proportional to it—a stronger bond is shorter.

 There are rare exceptions to the requirement of molecule having a positive bond order.
 Although Be2 has a bond order of 0 according to MO analysis, there is experimental evidence of a highly unstable Be2 molecule having a bond length of 245 pm and bond energy of 10 kJ/mol.